-Botox has become a popular solution for treating headaches in recent years.
+Have you ever thought about getting Botox for headaches?
+It has become a very popular solution for treating headaches in recent years.
 While it does seem to ease some headache symptoms, unfortunately, Botox for headaches may be doing much more damage than good.
 Before we explain, let’s define Botox.

 What Is Botox?